Multi-Marginal Flow Matching with Adversarially Learnt Interpolants: Additional experimental details and results

 \subsection{Cell tracking experiment}

 The data can be found on \hyperlink{https://celltrackingchallenge.net/2d-datasets/}{this} website, or explicitly via this link: \url{https://data.celltrackingchallenge.net/training-datasets/PhC-C2DH-U373.zip}.
 We use the frames available in folder \texttt{01} and the corresponding segmentation masks from folder \texttt{01\_ST/SEG}.
-We used the segmentation masks for cell with label four.
+We used the segmentation masks for the cell with label four.

 \paragraph{ALI hyperparamters.} Both the interpolant and the discriminator are parameterised as 2-layered MLPs with ELU activations and $256$ hidden units.
 We train ALI for $70,000$ epochs.
-During training we smooth the time-input to the generator by adding Gaussian noise with standard deviation $10^{-3}$.
+During training, we smooth the time-input to the generator by adding Gaussian noise with standard deviation $10^{-3}$.
 Both networks are trained with learning rates of $10^{-4}$ and separate Adam optimisers.

-\paragraph{OT-MFM hyperparameters.} For the cell tracking experiments OT-MFM is trained for $40,000$ epochs with learning rate $10^{-4}$ for both interpolant and flow matching networks.
+\paragraph{OT-MFM with a time-independent LAND metric.} For the cell tracking experiments OT-MFM is trained for $40,000$ epochs with learning rate $10^{-4}$ for both interpolant and flow matching networks.
 The weights of both networks are optimised with Adam.
 We use $\gamma = 0.4$ and $0.9$ performing similarly, while leaving other hyperparameters of the LAND metric default.
 Training for longer also does not yield better results with these settings.
 Batch size is set to $128$.
 The neural networks have $128$ hidden units and $3$ hidden layers.

+\paragraph{OT-MFM with a time-dependent LAND metric.} For these experiments we trained both networks (same architecture as for other OT-MFM experiments) for 75000 epochs and learning rate $10^{-4}$ (Adam); best performing hyperparameters were $\gamma=0.2$ and other LAND hyperparameters set default.
+While it would be possible to run OT every possible batch of $(x_{t_{i}},x_{t_{i+1}})$ during training, we instead precompute OT maps between the full successive pairs of marginals before training once and reuse them, as the former option was too computationally expensive. \paragraph{I-ALI-CFM vs. OT-ALI-CFM} In \Cref{fig:I_vsOT_cell_tracking} we compare I-ALI-CFM and OT-ALI-CFM.
+As expected, the CFM loss curves exhibit higher variance for I-ALI-CFM, while the resulting I-ALI trajectories overlap to a greater extent than the OT-ALI trajectories.